How to prepare sample shipments with EXI at MAX IV

 - If your proposal is not listed, click on the DUO synchronization button in the top bar.
 Synchronization can take some time to run.

 The first step to set up the shipment is to assign a contact from your home laboratory.
 This is the person whose name will appear in the shipping labels and who will receive notifications about the dewar.
-This step is not required if you will transport the dewar to MAX IV yourself.

 - On the top menu bar, select Manage shipping address from the Shipment drop down menu.
 Select List to show the existing contact address card list – it will open to the left of the window.